formancehq/formance-sdk-typescript/TransactionsApi.md

   after: "1234",
   // string | Find transactions by reference field. (optional)
   reference: "ref:001",
-  // string | Filter transactions with postings involving given account, either as source or destination (regular expression placed between ^ and $). (optional)
+  // string | Find transactions with postings involving given account, either as source or destination. (optional)
   account: "users:001",
-  // string | Filter transactions with postings involving given account at source (regular expression placed between ^ and $). (optional)
+  // string | Find transactions with postings involving given account at source. (optional)
   source: "users:001",
-  // string | Filter transactions with postings involving given account at destination (regular expression placed between ^ and $). (optional)
+  // string | Find transactions with postings involving given account at destination. (optional)
   destination: "users:001",
   // string | Filter transactions that occurred after this timestamp.
 The format is RFC3339 and is inclusive (for example, 12:00:01 includes the first second of the minute).  (optional)
   startTime: "start_time_example",